cookiengineer/cookie.engineer/weblog/articles/synaptics-touchpad-on-linux.md

 ### Modify Click Times and Tap Times

-The Synaptics Touchpad driver also supports the configuration of the time deltas after which a Click or a Tap is recognized.
-Depending on whether you want the middle mouse button (emulated Click on a Scroll Wheel of a Mouse) to function, these times can sometimes interfere with the Firmware's defaulted settings.
+The Synaptics Touchpad driver also supports the configuration of the time deltas after which a Tap and then the Click is recognized.
+Depending on whether you want the Middle Mouse Button (emulated Click on a Scroll Wheel of a Mouse) to function, these times can sometimes interfere with the Firmware's defaulted settings.

 The time-related Options are all defined in `Milliseconds`.